ihmeuw/vivarium_research/docs/source/intervention_models/multiple_myeloma_treatment/index.rst

 .. code-block:: python

   # Assumes a single Pandas DataFrame (NDMM and RRMM) with all covariates, joined with the regimen category
   # probabilities from the relevant assignment model, where each row is a simulant.
+The RRMM-only covariates
+  # are assumed to be null for NDMM simulants.

   all_regimen_categories = [
     'PI+Dex',